13 Top Chinese Car Brands [As Of 2025]

 MG offers a wide range of products, including sedans, hatchbacks, and crossover SUVs.
 It also produces an electric sports car.
 It is one of the best-selling brands in many countries, including Australia, Mexico, Thailand, and India.

-However, in terms of total sales, the brand that leads the company is known as Wuling, a JV between SAIC Motor, General Motors, and Guangxi Auto.
-Wuling, which produces sedans, SUVs, and minivans largely for the domestic market, accounted for almost half of the total sales of the company in 2023.
+However, in terms of total sales, the company’s leading brand is Wuling, a joint venture between SAIC Motor, General Motors, and Guangxi Auto.
+Focused mainly on the domestic market, Wuling produces sedans, SUVs, and minivans, and in 2023, it accounted for nearly half of the company’s total sales.

 2. Geely